← Back to Library

 Home Entrance (玄关)

 The front door is the "Mouth of Qi" — the primary entry point for energy.
 Keep it unobstructed, well-lit, and welcoming.
-Avoid having it directly face a staircase, mirror, or back door (which causes Qi to flow straight through without circulating).
-Place a healthy plant or a small water feature near the entrance to attract Shēng Qì.
+Avoid having it directly face a staircase, mirror, or back door, which traditional Feng Shui reads as fast-moving Qi.
+A plant or small water feature may be used as a symbolic Sheng Qi cue.

 Bedroom (卧室)

 Position the bed in the "command position" — diagonally opposite the door, with a solid wall behind the headboard.
-Never place the bed directly in line with the door (the "coffin position").
-Avoid mirrors facing the bed (they bounce energy and disturb sleep).
-The bedroom is Yin territory; remove TVs, exercise equipment, and work desks if possible.
+Classical Feng Shui usually avoids placing the bed directly in line with the door (the "coffin position") or facing a mirror toward the bed.
+The bedroom is treated as Yin territory, so many schools keep TVs, exercise equipment, and work desks outside when practical.

 Kitchen (厨房)

-The stove represents wealth and nourishment (Fire element).
-Ideally, the cook should see the kitchen entrance while cooking (command position).
-Never place the stove directly opposite the sink or refrigerator (Fire vs. Water clash).
-Keep burners clean and functional — unused burners symbolize dormant wealth channels.
+The stove represents nourishment and Fire element activity.
+Traditional advice prefers that the cook can see the kitchen entrance while cooking (command position) and avoids placing the stove directly opposite the sink or refrigerator (Fire vs. Water clash).
+Clean, functional burners are used as a symbolic cue for steadiness and care.

 Home Office (书房)

-Sit in the command position facing the door with a solid wall behind.
-Good lighting, a Yang-dominant color scheme, and an upward-growing plant (like bamboo) activate career energy.
-Avoid sitting with your back to a window (no support) or a door (energy hits your back).
+Sit in the command position facing the door with a solid wall behind when the room allows it.
+Good lighting, a Yang-dominant color scheme, and an upward-growing plant such as bamboo are traditional career-energy cues.
+Feng Shui schools often avoid sitting with your back to a window or door because it is read as reduced support.

 COMMON MISCONCEPTIONS